Wedding of Mary, Queen of Scots, and Francis, Dauphin of France: Italian style

 There was a supper, in the great hall of the Palais de la Cité, at a marble table.
 The Discours mentions musical accompaniment with trumpets, clarions, haulxbois and flageolets.
 Afterwards, there were entertainments and masques in the same space.
 Mary's uncle, Charles, Cardinal of Lorraine, had a role in the refurbishment and decoration of the royal palaces, Notre-Dame, and the Grand Salle for the wedding.
 He discussed the design of displays of heraldry with De Pierceville, including Mary's blazons and depictions of her crown for the Louvre and other locations in March 1558.

+Julio Alvarotto, a diplomat sent to the wedding by Ercole II d'Este, Duke of Ferrara, presented 200 Italian masks for the guests to wear.
+He also wrote a description of the events, mentioning that among the guests at the banquet, François, Duke of Guise, went unmasked better to supervise the proceedings.

 As part of the entertainment, the seven planets were presented in costume and came through the hall accompanied by musicians and singers, followed by a parade of 25 princes riding wickerwork horses, a triumphal chariot, two horses trailing a banner, and a dozen mechanical unicorns caparisoned with gold and silver cloth.
 A second chariot presented the nine Muses, with women dressed in green, white, crimson, "pers" (like Mary's wedding gown), and cloth of silver and gold.

 The last act involved six ships sailing across the hall, apparently bobbing in artificial waves with silver sails animated as if by gusts of contrary winds.
 The ships were draped in Stewart colours of red and yellow (or gold) and carried members of the court and royal family disguised in masks as Turkish sailors.
 They danced to a passo e mezzo, "taking up" partners from the audience including Mary herself.
 The ships sailed away with their new passengers, and so the bride and groom departed for the night.

 Passamezzo dance was associated with Italian courtly intermedii and popularised in France by Catherine de' Medici.
-The report of Julio Alvarotto, envoy of Ercole II d'Este, Duke of Ferrara, mentions that the pageant ships with sails of silver tinsel cloth (tocca d'argento) had been designed by an Italian artist, "Bartho da Pesaro", (possibly Bartolomeo Campi), who had previously worked for Guidobaldo II della Rovere, Duke of Urbino.
+The report of Julio Alvarotto, envoy of Duke of Ferrara, mentions that the pageant ships with sails of silver tinsel cloth (tocca d'argento) had been designed by an Italian artist, "Bartho da Pesaro", (possibly Bartolomeo Campi), who had previously worked for Guidobaldo II della Rovere, Duke of Urbino.
 Alvarotto wrote that Charles III, Duke of Lorraine had paid six thousand ducats for the pageant of ships.